Dani-Bcn/ih-project1-template/README.md

 - <code>game.js</code>: contains all the elements for the game to work.
 Methods: start(), \_update()
 - <code>scripts.js</code>: contains all the DOM manipulation code to start the game
+- <code>player</code>: contains the elements to create and move the player

 ## Useful links